BetterMontreal/BetterMontreal.github.io/en/about.md

 published: true
 ---

-Citydwellers self organize bottom-up.
-You create topics.
+Citydwellers self organize, bottom-up or top-down.

+Everyone may
+- item create topics
-You may link a place and a day **to a topic** so that it becomes an event.
+- item link a place-date-time **to a topic** so that it becomes an event

-You may add corrections, comments, and requests - to anyone's topic or event.
+- item comment-correct any aspect of a topic or event

 This software is free of legal constraint.
-It's open source: you may modify this software.
+You may modify this software; it's open source.